Pedestrian Accident Attorneys Columbus, Ohio

 It is a rare for any pedestrian accident to be considered minor because pedestrians are the most vulnerable users of our roadways.
+If you were a pedestrian injured in an auto accident, let the experienced Columbus pedestrian accident lawyers at SELPH LAW assist you.

 It is a rare for any pedestrian accident to be considered minor because pedestrians are the most vulnerable users of our roadways.
 Pedestrians have little to no protection or protective gear and when they are struck by a motor vehicle, the results are often devastating.
 The Ohio Department of Public Safety reported over 150 pedestrians were killed and over 2,600 injured in collisions with motor vehicles in 2017.